Some Think Video Cameras in Nursing Homes Would Improve Safety

 The proposal the state is considering would allow recording devices in cases where a resident provides his or her consent and the costs are covered.

 While this proposal is not being considered in the state of Connecticut, it is possible that some day it could.
 So far five other states currently allow the practice and the seemingly never ending technological advances will probably make this cheap and easy to do.

-When abuse or neglect does occur in nursing homes the resident or his or her loved ones could pursue legal action against the responsible parties.
+When abuse or neglect does occur in nursing homes the resident or his or her loved ones could contact a reputable Hartford nursing home abuse lawyer to pursue legal action against the responsible parties.